ravendb/book/Intro/Intro.md

 By the end of this book, you're going to have a far better understanding of how and why RavenDB is put together the way it is.
 More importantly, you'll have the knowledge and skills needed to make efficient use of RavenDB in your systems.

+#### Acknowledgments

+This book has been written and re-written several times.
+In fact, looking at the commit logs, I started writing it in July of 2014.
+Writing something of this scope, and at the same time pushing the product itself forward is not easy and would not have been possible without the help of many people.

+On the technical side, I want to thank Adi Avivi, Dan Bishop , Maxim Buryak, Danielle Greenberg, Judah Himango, Karmel Indych, Elemar Junior, Grisha Kotler, Rafal Kwiatkowski, Grzegorz Lachowski, Marcin Lewandowski, Jonathan Matheus, Tomasz Opalach, Arkadiusz Palinski, Pawel Pekrol, Aviv Rahmany, Idan Ben Shalom, Efrat Shenhar, Tal Weiss, Michael Yarichuk, Fitzchak Yitzchaki and Iftah Ben Zaken.

+The editors, who had the harsh task of turning raw text into a legible book.
+Erik Dietrich, Laura Lattimer, Katherine Mechling and Amanda Muledy.
+All the errors you find were put it by myself after the last round of edits, I assure you.

+The early readers of this book, who had gone above merely giving feedback and actively contributed to making this better.
+Andrej Krivulcik, Jason Ghent, Bobby Johnson,Sean Killeen, Gabriel Schmitt Kohlrausch, Cathal McHale, Daniel Palme, Alessandro Riolo, Clinton Sheppard, Jan Ove Skogheim, Daniel Wonisch and Stephen Zeng.

+Thanks you all, it would have been much harder, and likely not possible, without you.

 ### Who is this for?

 I've tried to make this book useful for a broad category of users.
 Developers will come away